codepost-io/codepost-python/README.md

 [![Build Status](https://travis-ci.com/codepost-io/codePost-python.svg?branch=master)](https://travis-ci.com/codepost-io/codePost-python?branch=master)

 This package provides a Python library to conveniently access the codePost API from any application or script written in the Python language.
+To learn more, check out the [codePost website](https://codepost.io).

 <!--